gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Purpose of a certification

-The auditor ("evaluator") is the professional who collects this information.
+The _auditor_ ("evaluator") is the _professional who collects this information_.
 Please remember that certification can also be a mandatory requirement in certain circumstances (e.g. calls for tender).

 Audit can be:

-- first party: internal, auditors and audited are in the same organization)
+- _first_ party: internal, auditors and audited are in the _same_ organization

-- second party: carried out by an interested external party (e.g. a Customer)
+- _second_ party: carried out by an interested external party (e.g. a Customer)

-- third party: carried out by an independent body (e.g. a Certification Body)
+- _third_ party: carried out by an independent body (e.g. a Certification Body)

 Some ISO standards on the matter:

-- ISO 17021 - Accreditation standard
+- _ISO 17021_ - Accreditation standard

-  - It is addressed to the  Certification Body
+  - It is addressed to the _Certification Body_

   - Contains information on third party audits